Carbon Border Adjustment Mechanism

 Backround

-* incl.
-Norway, Iceland and Liechtenstein
+* including Norway, Iceland and Liechtenstein

 How does the CBAM work?